elm-city-craftworks/weiqi/TOUR.md

 ## Noteworthy implementation details

-Weiqi is nothing more than a tiny GUI wrapper around a command line program, but a few interesting design issues cropped up while I was building it.
+Although it is a simple program, building Weiqi required me to work through some interesting design decisions.
 I've done my best to summarize them below, in the hopes that they will help you understand why things have been implemented the way they are.

 ### Weiqi relies on the Go Text Protocol (GTP)